G.O.D.S.

-G.O.D.S. is a comic book written by Jonathan Hickman and drawn by Valerio Schiti.
+G.O.D.S. is a comic book series written by Jonathan Hickman and drawn by Valerio Schiti.
 G.O.D.S. involves two abstract entities: The-Powers-That-Be that oversees the magical and weird, and for whom its only Avatar is Reddwyn (Wyn); and The-Natural-Order-of-Things that oversees the science and operates through 100 Centivars.
+A new stand-alone G.O.D.S. issue written by Ryan North and drawn by Francesco Mortarino, G.O.D.S.: One World Under Doom was published on July 30, 2025.